Homelessness Response Plan

 All these measures are to improve the conditions of the living in the camps.
 Nothing is mentioned about people living in the area, who are scared to go out of there homes, are constantly abused by the inhabitants of the tents, their property is vandalized, and maintenance fees are sky high.
 What is going to be done to make the streets clear, clean, and safe?
 We pay taxes for policing, and there is no policing whatsoever.
 The city fails to provide decent environment and protection for citizens and their property, while depriving them of any means to defend themselves.
 Shameful!!

-Elife asked 11 months ago
+Elife asked over 1 year ago

 Thank you for your question.
 While the Safe Stay Communities certainly do provide safer and healthier living conditions to the folks living inside of them, they also do the same for the neighborhoods they exist in.
 Each location comes with a 1000’ no-camping buffer, which is consistently enforced, so neighbors near the sites don’t have to contend with the tents or the people inside them.